-The purpose of a resumé is to draw an employer's attention to your most relevant skills and accomplishments for a work opportunity and get invited to an interview.
+A good resumé highlights your relevant skills and achievements for potential employers.
+Done well, a resumé will get you an interview.
 The type of resumé you use depends on your work history and the kind of work you’re applying for.
-Follow the guidelines below to decide which type of resumé to use.

-A chronological resumé is the type most employers are familiar with.
-It may be easier to write than the other types.
-Use the following outline and examples to plan your own version:
+- A chronological resumé lists your work, education, and training history in order from most recent to oldest.
+Employers are most familiar with this type of resumé.
+It may be easier to write than the other types, especially if you have a steady work history.
+Use this outline and these examples to plan your own version:

 - Chronological Resumé Outline